WooChan-Noh/ImagineX/README.md

 + `CameraManager.cs`
 Sets the position of the camera based on the character's location.
 Position the camera to match the perspective.
-For third-person, using Ray to don't cross the map object
+For third-person, using Ray to camera don't cross the map object
 + `FollowCamera.cs`
 Make the camera follow the character
 ## Known Issue